Confidence on the Focal: Conformal Prediction with Selection-Conditional Coverage: Introduction

-Accounting for selection in conformal prediction is a delicate task since it breaks exchangebility.
-The core of conformal prediction is to leverage the exchangeability among the calibration and test data, such that their ``prediction residuals'', referred to as \emph{nonformormity scores}, are comparable in distribution (see Section~\ref{subsec:SCP} for more details).
-The calibration scores therefor inform the magnitude of uncertainty in a new test point~\citep{vovk2005algorithmic}.
-However, given a selection event, the calibration data are not exchangeable with a test point any more, leading to the violation of coverage guarantee mentioned above.
-In general, the selection-conditional distributions of these scores are intricate since the selection event can be highly data-dependent.
+Accounting for selection in conformal prediction is a delicate task since it breaks exchangeability.
+The core of conformal prediction is to leverage the exchangeability among the calibration and test data, such that their ``prediction residuals'', referred to as \emph{nonconformity scores}, are comparable in distribution (see Section~\ref{subsec:SCP} for more details).
+The calibration scores therefore inform the magnitude of uncertainty in a new test point~\citep{vovk2005algorithmic}.
+However, given a selection event, the calibration data are no longer exchangeable with the test point, leading to violation of the coverage guarantee mentioned above.
+In general, the selection-conditional distributions of these scores are complex since the selection event can be highly data-dependent.

 Such a challenge motivates our new framework, named \underline{JO}int \underline{M}ondrian Conformal \underline{I}nference (JOMI), which builds prediction sets that achieve selection-conditional coverage, with~\eqref{eq:def_sel_coverage} as a special case.
-As visualized in Figure~\ref{fig:exch}, our key idea is to find a ``reference set'', a data-dependent subset of calibration data that remain exchangeable with respect to a new test point conditional on the selection event.
+As visualized in Figure~\ref{fig:exch}, our key idea is to find a ``reference set'' --- a data-dependent subset of calibration data that remain exchangeable with respect to the new test point conditional on the selection event.
 This reference set thus provides calibrated quantification of uncertainty for a selected unit.
-The mechanism we devise works generally for arbitrary selection rules $\cS(\cD_\calib,\cD_\test)$ that are invariant to permutations of data in $\cD_\calib$, and can be computed efficiently for a wide range of commonly used selection rules.
+The mechanism we devise accommodates arbitrary selection rules $\cS(\cD_\calib,\cD_\test)$ that are invariant to permutations of data in $\cD_\calib$, and can be computed efficiently for a wide range of commonly used selection rules.

 We also note that the selection-conditional coverage~\eqref{eq:def_sel_coverage} may be implied by other stronger notions such as conditional coverage: $\PP(Y_{n+1}\in \hat{C}_{\alpha,n+1}\given X_{n+1}=x) \geq 1-\alpha$ for $\PP$-almost all $x\in \cX$.
 Conditional coverage implies~\eqref{eq:def_sel_coverage} if $\{(X_i,Y_i)\}_{i=1}^{n+1}$ are mutually independent and the selection rule only depends on test features.
 However, it is not achievable by finite-length prediction intervals without distributional assumptions~\citep{vovk2005algorithmic,foygel2021limits}, and practical selection rules may also depend on other information.
 Given these considerations, we may view~\eqref{eq:def_sel_coverage} as a ``relaxed'' version of conditional coverage that is both achievable and relevant for practical use.